dct2012/4wm/README.md

 This is a tiling window manager, so anytime a window is created, we tile/handle/manage it.
 The exception to the rule is in floating mode.
 * *Floating*
-  * In floating mode, the window will configure its width and height then we'll move it to the center, from there the user will manage it.
+  * In floating mode, the window will configure its width and height, then we'll move it to the center, from there the user will manage it.

 In video and monocle mode each window is handled like it is in the tiling mode; it only appears to be fullscreen.